nkraja33/Build_a_CI-CD_Pipeline/README.md

    To start with this project, you need an github and Azure account.

-   Please follow the below steps to create CI/CD pipeline for ML model in Azure:
+   Please follow the below steps to create CI/CD pipeline for ML model in Azure: For your reference i have tracked all the CLI commands in `commands.sh` file.

 ### 1. Prepare the environment to Azure CLI.